layer5io/istio-service-mesh-workshop/lab-1/README.md

 node3     Ready     <none>    55s       v1.10.2
 ```

-We now have a 3 node kubernetes cluster setup and ready for us to deploy [Istio](http://istio.io/).
+We now have a 3-node Kubernetes cluster ready for an [Istio](http://istio.io/) deployment.

 #### [Continue to lab 2 - Deploy Istio](../lab-2/README.md)